 - Insurance and risk management for individuals and businesses

 Separately, a large portion of the firm’s wealth managers and representatives are licensed as broker-dealers through the firm’s affiliated broker-dealer, First Republic Securities Company.
 Thus, outside of these advisory relationships, wealth managers can also buy and sell securities for clients and earn compensation per transaction, often in the form of a commission.
 Many of the firm’s wealth managers are also licensed to sell insurance products.

 How First Republic Investment Management invests your money

 First Republic Investment Management offers many investment strategies across multiple asset classes, including publicly traded equities, fixed income and private securities.
+The firm’s equity strategies span multiple market capitalization levels and geographic regions, while its fixed-income strategies include a broad range of offerings, incorporating different geographic exposures, tenors and credit ratings.
 Multi-asset strategies can also include funds that invest in hedge funds, private equities and other categories, such as alternative investments and derivatives.
-Wealth managers also may recommend investing directly in a security or through a mutual fund, ETF or private fund.

 Fees First Republic Investment Management charges for its services

-Keep in mind the firm typically charges a minimum annual fee of $7,500, which should be no more than 3% of assets under management.
-That minimum may be reduced in certain circumstances, though, and does not apply to the robo advisor Eagle Invest program.
+Keep in mind the firm typically charges a minimum annual fee of $7,500.
+That minimum may be reduced in certain circumstances, though, and does not apply to the robo-advisor Eagle Invest program.

 Here are the firm’s standard fee schedules for equity/balanced portfolios and fixed income portfolios: